surajsubramanian/EmotionDetection/Implementation.md

 ## Libraries and Programming Languages
 OpenCV - used for implementing the YOLO model

-PyTorch - used for implementing
+PyTorch - used for implementing the Facial Expression module

 Python - libraries like pandas, os and shutil have been used extensively to implement the Emotion Recognition system